casemiromjm/track-pieces/README.md

 # Simple System for tracking decor pieces
 Simple system for tracking decor pieces using QR codes.
 The system allows users to generate QR codes for each decor piece, which can be scanned to retrieve information about the piece.
 Also, the system generates a document for registering that the decor piece was sent to an event.

+I initially tried to manage to use php+python together.
+In that case, I was using python for backend services, like generating QR codes and php to handle pages.
+Unfortunately I couldn't manage to make it work, so I decided to migrate to use only python+flask.

 ## TODO
 - [X] Create database
 - [X] Generate random code for qrcode